-Our mission at Xavier is to keep Christ as the center of our daily lives and to care for one another in a love and safe learning environment.
+Our mission at Xavier is to keep Christ as the center of our daily lives and to care for one another in a loving and safe learning environment.

 Leavenworth Regional Catholic School System Mission:

 The Leavenworth Regional Catholic School System Board of Trustees, under the auspices of the Archdiocese of Kansas City, directs a school system which cultivates the Roman Catholic faith in a setting of academic excellence.